alobanov11/resume/Readme.md

 ### iOS Tech Lead | MDK (Social Network)
 *March 2020 – January 2023 (2 years 10 months) | Moscow, Russia*

-- Organized the development process: 2-week sprints, code reviews (100% coverage), grooming, design hand off
+- Organized the development process: 2-week sprints, code reviews (100% coverage), grooming, design handoff
 - Optimized the main application feed: FPS from 35–45 → 55–60, time in feed +10–15%, support requests about lags −70–80%
 - Incrementally modernized the architecture without stopping the development of new features: from a massive ViewController (3000+ lines) to a modular architecture
 - Increased stability: crash-free rate increased from 95% to 99.5% through improving architecture